 Portfolios

 A Portfolio object groups Claims that are offered by a Provider and can be purchased after approval.

+Before acceptance the Portfolio plays a role of a Proposal.
+Its Program and list of Claims can be changed.
+Subsequent versions of Proposals can be created and sent to the Provider.
+They are reflected in History as well as in historical Documents (if created).

+After buying the Portfolio, its configuration should not be changed.
+Only Payments should be added (presumably automatically, that process will be defined in the next phase).

 Payments to Providers are done on the level of Portfolios rather than single Claims.